emrecanacikgoz/mrl2022/README.md

 1. Set your environment from scratch.
 If you installed new packages, please document each of the packges with their versions.
 2. When you are implementing a new model, for a specific task, create a subfolder as `taskX_name_vY`, where X and Y is the task and model versions respectively.
 For example: `./task1/task1_emrecan_v1` and `./task1/task1_tilek_v1`.
 Initial subfolders are already created for you.
 3. Update your To Do's in your **subfolder**, frequently.
 By this, others can follow your progress easily.
 I will add your To Do's inside the top-level README, one by one.
 4. Try to add helper comments to your code.
-This way, others can read your code easily.<br/>
+This way, others can read your code easily.
+5. Add your research materials or your suggested materials to **Suggested Research Materials** section in this README file.<br/>

 At the end, lets beat this competition!